Martin-Muraskovas/cicd_learning/CICD.md

 ### Diagram of Task 3
 ![alt text](task3.png)<br>

-## Task 4
+## Task 4 - CD

-- Automate the process of step 1
-- Copy the code
+- Allow Jenkins to SSH into the EC-2
-- Manually ssh in and check if code is there
-- Manually start the app, check if it works, check if there are the new features
-- Go back and automate starting the app
+- Jenkins will then `cd` into the app folder and run our app in the background.

 ### Diagram of Task 4